 What is a Statement of Health?

-It’s a document containing a series of questions about your overall health, such as if you’re a smoker or if you’ve ever been treated for a medical condition, like cancer or high blood pressure.
-This information helps MetLife evaluate your life insurance application. .
+A Statement of Health is a document containing a series of questions about your overall health — such as if you’re a smoker or if you’ve ever been treated for a medical condition, like cancer or high blood pressure.
+This information helps MetLife evaluate your life insurance application.

 When would I need to complete a Statement of Health?

 Several situations may call for you to fill out an SOH.
-A few examples include, but are not limited to:
+Some of these include:

 - Requesting an amount of coverage that exceeds a specified threshold set by your employer (MEOI levels vary by group plan and coverage type)